Don Valley Stadium: Music

-The first rock concert to be held at the stadium was a Def Leppard gig on 6 June 1993.
-The hometown band was supported by Thunder, Ugly Kid Joe and Terrorvision.
-A crowd of over 50,000 witnessed this performance.
+The first concert to be held at the stadium was a Jason Donovan gig held in September 1990.
 Since then, a number of famous artists have performed at the venue;

+Def Leppard played at the stadium on 6 June 1993, as part of their Adrenalize World Tour.

 Bon Jovi played at the venue in June 1995 on their "These Days" tour.
 They were supported by Van Halen, Thunder and Crown of Thorns.

 U2 played at this venue on 21 August 2009 with their 360° Tour in front of 49,955.
 The gig was broadcast live via Internet radio around the world.

 The Rolling Stones performed at the stadium thrice.
 On 9 July 1995 as part of the Voodoo Lounge Tour, 6 June 1999 for the Bridges to Babylon Tour, and again on 27 August 2006 during the A Bigger Bang tour.
 The memorable part of the latter gig being a heavy rainstorm during the Stones' performance.

-Tina Turner performed here 2 sold-out concerts during her Wildest Dreams Tour on 18 July 1996 (audience 51,500) and Twenty Four Seven Tour on 13 July 2000.
+Tina Turner performed two sold-out concerts at the stadium during her Wildest Dreams Tour on 18 July 1996 (audience 51,500) and Twenty Four Seven Tour on 13 July 2000.

 Red Hot Chili Peppers played at the stadium on 6 July 2006 as part of the Stadium Arcadium tour.

 Michael Jackson performed a sell-out concert at the stadium on 9 July 1997, during his HIStory World Tour for an audience of 45,000 people.
 It was Jackson's first and only solo-performance in Sheffield.

 Celine Dion performed for one night in front of 43,469 fans on 6 July 1999, during her Let's Talk About Love World Tour.

 The Spice Girls performed two sell-out shows during their Spiceworld Tour on 11 and 12 September 1998.
 It was the group's first concert in Britain following Geri Halliwell leaving the group.

 In 2011, the Arctic Monkeys hosted a two-day comeback festival at the adjacent Don Valley grass bowl to celebrate the release of Suck It and See.
 The band headlined and were supported on both days, by Miles Kane, The Vaccines, Dead Sons and Anna Calvi as well as local artists.